rdelfin/pe_mentorship/week_6/ex_1.md

 Let's talk about how to kill the process when you find yourself in a situation like this.
-It's very common for programs to override the handlers for `SIGTERM` and `SIGINT` to do cleanup before killing the process, but often times, programs can get so stuck that even the cleanup ends up stuck and the program never terminates, so for this we need to sent `SIGKILL`. `SIGKILL` is another signal that cannot be interrupted or handled, and will always, unconditionally and immediately kill processes.
-This can be often dangerous (it might kill a process while it's doing critical work, or leave a file half-written and so currupted), but desperate times call for deparate measures.
+It's very common for programs to override the handlers for `SIGTERM` and `SIGINT` to do cleanup before killing the process, but oftentimes, programs can get so stuck that even the cleanup ends up stuck and the program never terminates, so for this, we need to sent `SIGKILL`. `SIGKILL` is another signal that cannot be interrupted or handled, and will always, unconditionally and immediately kill processes.
+This can be often dangerous (it might kill a process while it's doing critical work, or leave a file half-written and so corrupted), but desperate times call for desperate measures.

 You could send this signal, but let's send it from the same terminal, using that `SIGTSTP` trick we learned earlier (reminder, use `Ctrl+Z`):